 How to Use Edible Luster Dust with Stencils

 Another way is on fondant either directly on the cake or before placing on the cake.
-If you are using on fondant, here are the steps:
+If you are using it on fondant, here are the steps:

 Roll out your fondant to the desired thickness and press your stencil into the fondant.
 Remember to dust your working surface with cornstarch and also your stencil.
 This is to ensure that there’s no stickiness anywhere.